-Dr. West is the Chief of Reproductive Endocrinology and Infertility at St. Vincent's Hospital in New York City.
+Dr. West was the Chief of Reproductive Endocrinology and Infertility at the former St. Vincent’s Hospital in New York City.

 He gives you all the details and reasons NOT to have a hysterectomy unless you have a malignant cancer.
 If you accept everything your doctor tells you, you’ve given control of your health to the doctor – when “it” (…YOUR control over YOUR health) should remain YOURS at all times!

 And to do so is to become one of the 600,000 hysterectomies performed in the United States every year.

 Dr. John R. Lee and Dr. West have several recommendations for women who are considering having a hysterectomy:

 First, they should consider the use of natural progesterone supplementation instead of a hysterectomy, unless malignant cancer is clearly involved.

 As explained in the “Natural Progesterone” page on this website, progesterone comes in a cream form, and all you have to do is apply it to your skin to get the benefits.
 Very Simple and Painless!

 It’s also important to weigh the consequences of a life after the hysterectomy.
 The loss of hormonal balance can create myriad symptoms, including premature aging, weight gain, loss of immune function and so on.
 There are also other complications, including heightened incidence of yeast infections and urinary incontinence.

 The estrogen made by the ovaries plays a protective role in a woman’s health, so a complete hysterectomy in a premenopausal woman increases the risk of heart disease and other problems.